codymaniac/specripper/DOCUMENTATION.md

     *   Use the "Context Simulation" progress bar to see how much of a model's context window each chunk might use.
 6.  **Download JSON**: Once you are satisfied, click "Download Chunks" to save a single, well-structured JSON file containing all the chunks and their rich metadata, ready for your downstream scripts.

-## 3. How to Run Locally
+## 3. How to Run for Development (on your own PC)

-To run this application on your own computer, follow these steps:
+To run this application on your own development computer, follow these steps:

 1.  **Download the Project**: Download the entire project folder to your local machine.
 2.  **Install Node.js**: Ensure you have Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).
 This will also install `npm`, the Node.js package manager.